DommertTech/flask-turboduck/docs/admin.rst

 ---------------------

-Flask and wtforms both provide support for handling file uploads (on the server and generating form fields).
-Peewee, however, does not have a "file field" -- generally I store a path to a file on disk and thus use a ``CharField`` for the storage.
+Flask and wtforms both provide support for handling file uploads (on the server and generating form fields).  turboduck, however, does not have a "file field" -- generally I store a path to a file on disk and thus use a ``CharField`` for the storage.